 GDQ International Christian School is a recognized testing center.
 The exam is open to students in grades 11 and 12, and students may select from several testing dates.

-GDQ will offer the test two separate times
+GDQ will offer the test on the following dates:

 For additional information regarding the SAT exam, please go to http://www.SAT.collegeboard.org